mcostalba/scoutfish/README.md

 Run powerful and flexible queries on **very big chessdatabases** and with **very high speed**.

+## Compiling

+Scoutfish needs to be compiled before use as binaries are not provided.
+To see help on how to compile:

+    cd src && make help

+## Getting started

 Start building an index out of a [PGN](https://en.wikipedia.org/wiki/Portable_Game_Notation) file:

     ./scoutfish make my_big_db.pgn